-Importing sequence, reference and barcode data
+Importing sequence, reference, barcode and target regions data

-Note: If your Sequel II system or Sequel IIe system is linked to the SMRT Link software during the instrument installation, your instrument data will be automatically imported into SMRT Link.
+Note: If your Revio system, Sequel II system or Sequel IIe system is linked to the SMRT Link software during the instrument installation, your instrument data will be automatically imported into SMRT Link.

-Several types of sequence data, as well as barcode files, can be imported for use in SMRT Link.
+Several types of sequence data, as well as barcode files and target regions files, can be imported for use in SMRT Link.

-- 1. On the home page, select Data Management. - 2.
-Click Import Data. - 3.
-Specify whether to import data from the SMRT Link Server, or from a Local File System.
-(Note: Only references and barcodes are available if you select Local File System.)
+- 1. Access SMRT Link using the Chrome web browser. - 2.
+Select Data Management from the Module menu. - 3.
+Click Import Data. - Specify whether to import data from the SMRT Link Server, or from a Local File System.
+(Note: Only references, barcodes and target region files are available if you select Local File System.)